hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Lua Cloud Code.md

 ```

 Now the player will have a position variable saved in their scriptData object.
-You can double check this by calling an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md):
+You can double-check this by calling an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md):

 1. Through your game and printing out the value of scriptData's 'POS' variable.
 2. Through the Test Harness and checking the scriptData object's contents.